dario-marvin/MachineLearningDigits/README.md

 ### Data analysis

-Since it is well known there is not a perfect general learning algorithm for every problem, we explore many different approach and select the best one for this problem according to the results.
-We try:
+Since it is well known there is not a perfect general learning algorithm for every problem, we explore many different approaches and select the best one for this problem according to the results.
+We try some of the most common methods for ML classidication, including:
 - Decision tree learning (DT)
 - k-nearest neighbors algorithm (KNN)
 - Linear discriminant analysis (LDA)